zama-ai/concrete-ml/docs/developer-guide/contributing.md

 git commit -m "fix(tracing): fix a bug that crashed PyTorch tracer"
 ```

+Just a reminder that commit messages are checked in the comformance step and are rejected if they don't follow the rules.
 To learn more about conventional commits, check [this](https://www.conventionalcommits.org/en/v1.0.0/) page.
-Just a reminder that commit messages are checked in the comformance step and are rejected if they don't follow the rules.

 ## 4. Rebasing

 You should rebase on top of the `main` branch before you create your pull request.
-Merge commits are not allowed, so rebasing on `main` before pushing gives you the best chance of avoiding having to rewrite parts of your PR later if conflicts arise with other PRs being merged.
-After you commit your changes to your new branch, you can use the following commands to rebase:
+Merge commits are not allowed, so rebasing on `main` before pushing gives you the best chance of to avoid rewriting parts of your PR later if conflicts arise with other PRs being merged.
+After you commit changes to your new branch, you can use the following commands to rebase:

 ```shell
 # fetch the list of active remote branches